GitLab CI Pipeline for Eleventy

 This is helpful as a check that an unexpected change wasn't accidentally

-in lines of markdown, but the lines of JavaScript changed as well, then
+change in lines of markdown, but the lines of JavaScript changed as well, then

 something is wrong).